 A final observation can complete the profile traced up to here.
 Due to the "wealth-effect", the direction of the house prices is in general opposed to the direction of other assets, as argued by Francesco Rizzo (1999, 2002) about the monetary nature of the "processes of liquidity transmutation".
 Liquidity (as an adjective) is the most specific property of capital goods which, by virtue of it, assume different "time/money shapes", as measured by the specific cap factor.
-Global pressures on a local border town: the real estate market of Ortigia

 The property hoarding effects on urban/land economy are devastating like the money hoarding ones on economic activity, as we observe in the current economic crisis, which is mostly a crisis of trust (credit) and liquidity.
 In these circumstances, rent prevails on income, as possibility emerges on probability.
 Therefore, on the one hand the most important conclusion of these arguments is that the housing market is strongly influenced by the fact that property takes advantage of the crises: they can be considered topical turning points of the tumultuous and bubbling evolution of capitalism.